New recipe!! Strawberry birthday cake with Greek yogurt cream gluten-free.

 Steps

-Prepare the sponge cake following my recipe at this link: GLUTEN-FREE SPONGE CAKE
+Prepare the sponge cake following my recipe found at this link: GLUTEN-FREE SPONGE CAKE

-While the sponge cake is baking, prepare the syrup that needs to cool.
-In a small pot, heat a cup of water with 1 tablespoon of sugar and a couple of lemon zest pieces.
-Make sure to cut only the surface part without the white (which is bitter).
-When the sugar dissolves, turn off the heat and add the limoncello.
-If you prefer a non-alcoholic syrup, skip this step.
+While the sponge cake bakes, prepare the syrup that needs to cool, in a saucepan heat a cup of water with 1 tablespoon of sugar and a couple of pieces of lemon zest, make sure to cut the surface part without the white (which is bitter).
+When the sugar is dissolved, turn off the heat and add the limoncello, if you prefer a non-alcoholic syrup, skip this step.
 Set aside to cool.

 Wash the strawberries well, remove the leaves, and cut them into small pieces.

-Mix the strawberries with the corn starch, sugar, and juice of half a lemon, puree with an immersion blender, pour into a small pot, and bring to a boil.
-Cook for 10-15 minutes; when it starts to thicken, you can turn off the heat and let it cool.
-It will thicken a bit more.
+Mix the strawberries with the cornstarch, sugar, and juice of half a lemon, blend into a puree with an immersion blender, pour into a saucepan, and bring to the heat.
+Cook for 10/15 minutes, when it begins to thicken you can turn it off and let it cool, it will thicken a bit more.

 Soak the gelatin in a little water.

-In a large bowl, add the mascarpone and soften it with an electric whisk, add the sugar, then start adding the cream slowly (reserve 2 tablespoons), and whip everything until well combined and firm.
-Add the flavors too.
+In a large bowl, pour the mascarpone, soften it with electric beaters, add the sugar, and then start adding the cream (keep 2 tablespoons aside) slowly while beating, until you have a well-whipped and stiff mixture.
+Add the aromas as well.

-Melt the gelatin in a pot with the reserved cream, pour it slowly into the Greek yogurt, and mix quickly (if lumps form, strain the yogurt through a sieve).
+Melt the gelatin in a saucepan with the cream set aside, pour slowly into the Greek yogurt and mix quickly (if lumps form, strain the yogurt with a sieve).
 Now combine the yogurt with the cream, mixing with a spatula.

-First, cut the sponge cake into three layers, trying to cut them at the same height.
+First, the sponge cake needs to be cut into three layers, trying to cut them at the same height.

-Place the first layer on the serving plate or a cake platter if you prefer, evenly soak with the syrup (be careful, not too much), spread half of the strawberry sauce, a handful of chopped white chocolate, and about 1/3 of the cream.
+Place the first layer on a serving plate or a cake tray if you prefer, moisten evenly with the syrup (be careful not too much), spread half the strawberry sauce, a handful of chopped white chocolate, and about 1/3 of the cream.
 For the cream, I recommend using a piping bag.

 Place the second layer and repeat all the steps.
-Finish with the last layer and soak a bit of it too.
+Close with the last layer and moisten this one a bit too.

-Now, with the remaining cream, cover the cake using a spatula to make a smooth cover.
-The cream should also be enough to make some dollops.
-Decorate as desired with strawberries, macarons, white chocolate chips, or maybe some mint leaves.
+Now with the leftover cream, coat the cake, using a spatula to make a smooth covering, the cream should be enough to make some tufts as well.
+Decorate as desired with strawberries, macarons, chunks of white chocolate, or perhaps some mint leaves.

-Now that the cake is ready, it’s crucial to let it rest in the refrigerator for at least 3 hours.
+Now that the cake is ready, it is essential to let it rest in the refrigerator for at least 3 hours.

 The slice…